TNiharika123/TNiharika123/README.md

-# 💫 About Me:
 ![My Banner](https://raw.githubusercontent.com/TNiharika123/github_profile/main/github-header-image.png)

-👋 Hi, I'm Niharika Thakur!
+👋 Hi,
-A passionate web developer and AI enthusiast!
+I am a passionate web developer and AI enthusiast!
 Currently focused on building innovative web applications and learning more about machine learning.

 💡 "Programming isn't about what you know; it's about what you can figure out." — Chris Pine